feilipu/NASCOM_BASIC_4.7/README.md

 - 4 `LDI` instructions are used to move values from one location (the Floating Point Register `FPREG`) to another location in memory, and these are in-lined to also save the call-return cycles.
 - The `LD (x),DE` `LD(x+2),BC` instruction pair is used to grab values into registers and save from registers, avoiding the need to preserve `HL` and often saving push-pop cycles and of course the call-return cycles.
 - There is a 16_16x16 multiply `MLDEBC` used to calculate table offsets, which was optimised to use shift instructions available to the Z80.
 I experimented with different zero multiplier checks, and with removing the checks, but Microsoft had already done the right optimisation there, so it was left as it was.
 - The extensions that Grant Searle had inserted into the operand evaluation chain to check for Hex and Binary numbers were moved to the end of the operand checks, so as not to slow down the normal operand or function evaluation.
+Code flow for Hex support was simplified and more fully integrated.

 Doing these changes got about 6% improvement in the benchmarks.

 The next step was to use the [`z88dk-ticks`](https://github.com/z88dk/z88dk/wiki/Tool---ticks) tool to evaluate hotspots and try to remediate them.
 Using the debug mode it is possible to capture exactly how many iterations (visits) and how many cycles are consumed by each instruction.

-The testing revealed that the comparison function `CPDEHL` was a very heavily used function.
+The testing revealed that the comparison function `CPDEHL` was very heavily used.
 As it is quite small, and through removing the call-return overhead, it adds only a few bytes per instance to in-line it.
-There is plenty of space in the 8kB ROM to allow this change so it was made.
+There is plenty of space in the 8kB ROM to allow this change so it was made. __EDIT__ the `CPDEHL` inline optimisation was reverted to provide space to add the `MEEK` and `MOKE` statements.

 Then, the paths taken by the `JR` and `JP` conditional instructions were examined, by checking which path was taken most frequently across the benchmarks.
 This resulted in changing a few `JR` instructions for `JP` instructions, when the conditional path was mostly true, and one replacement of a `JP` instruction where the conditional was most often false.